vrubleg/hostscmd/ReadMeEn.txt

 v1.6.x [202x/xx/xx]
  - Command "show" renamed to "unhide" to better reflect what it does.
  - Command "list" treats "show" as an alias.
+ - Optional argument "shell" to run the hosts interactive shell.
  - Execute as a 64-bit process on 64-bit Windows.
  - Other cosmetic changes.